Changes in red will be voted on at 2020 general meeting.

 - The moderator of each team liaises with a member of the Steering Committee and is responsible for communicating its work and needs with team members.

 Article VIII – Membership General Meeting

 - There shall be a meeting of the members of IPMN at least every other year.

 - Notice of this meeting will be sent to members no less than four (4) months prior to the meeting.

 - A quorum is made up of at least 25 attendees, to conduct business.

 - A special meeting may be held at the request of the IPMN Moderator or by the request of one-third (1/3) of the Steering Committee.
 At least two (2) weeks advance notice shall be given for special meetings.

 Article IX – Amendments to the Bylaws

-9-23-09 Original bylaws approved at annual IPMN meeting
+9-23-09 Original bylaws approved at general IPMN meeting